Ozark Greenways Land Trust

 Land and Easement Donations

 Some landowners wish to donate property to Ozark Greenways.
 Some landowners wish to maintain ownership of their property while seeing it preserved (conservation easement) or to allow public access for public recreation use (recreation easement).
 Both types of donations are voluntary, and we encourage landowners to consult with their financial planner or accountant to choose the best option for their goals and situation.
-The Ozark Greenways Board of Directors reviews proposed land or easement donations prior to Ozark Greenways accepting the donation and does reserve the right to decline a land or easement donation.
+The Ozark Greenways Board of Directors reviews proposed land or easement donations before Ozark Greenways accepts the donation and reserves the right to decline a land or easement donation.

 Some easements are very simple and only allow access for a specific purpose, such as a public trail.
 Some easements are more complex and involve land management plans to protect the natural or ecological features, such as protecting the water quality in a specific watershed.
 Once land is under easement, it’s our job to make sure that the terms of the easement are kept.